snap-blocks/snapblocks/README.md

 snapblocks.renderMatching('pre.blocks');
 ```

-Please note, snapblocks is a client-side library, which means that you will get errors if
-the `window` object does not exist.
+Please note, snapblocks is a client-side library, which means that you will get errors if the `window` object does not exist (e.g. when ran on the server).

 ## ESM Support
-Since version 3.6.0, scratchblocks (and subsequently snapblocks) can be properly loaded as an ESM module.
+Since version 3.6.0 of scratchblocks (and subsequently snapblocks) can be properly loaded as an ESM module.
 The ESM version, instead of defining `window.snapblocks`, default-exports the `snapblocks` object.
 Similarly, the JavaScript translation files default-exports a function to load the translations.

 ```js
 import snapblocks from "./snapblocks.min.es.js";